 From Kyoto, you will take the JR Local line to Osaka station.
 The journey takes about 30 minutes.

-Today, you will be provided with tickets to Osaka Aquarium Kaiyukan, one of the largest aquariums in the world!
+Today, we recommend a visit to Osaka Aquarium Kaiyukan, one of the largest aquariums in the world!
 This fantastic butterfly shaped building is home to a massive whale shark in the world's largest aquarium tank.
 After taking an elevator to the top of the aquarium, you will slowly wind your way down, through displays of life found on eight ocean levels.
 It's quite an eerie feeling, as you pass giant spider crabs and a wealth of other sea life in the ocean depths section.
 Some of the tanks stretch over several floors, making it possible to observe the marine life from a variety of depths and perspectives.
-The aquarium is open from 10:00 AM until 8:00 PM and is a 20 minute subway ride from Osaka's Nanba Station.
+The aquarium is open from 10:00am until 8:00pm and is a 20 minute subway ride from Osaka's Namba Station.

 This evening, you will join an English-speaking guide on a street food safari of Osaka’s famous Dotonbori area!
 Running alongside the beautiful canal, this brightly lit street is packed with restaurants and food stalls, serving up some of Osaka’s tastiest cuisine.
 This foodie’s paradise makes for the perfect culinary adventure for the senses!